Athos FAQs or Frequently Asked Questions

 We’d like to stay a night somewhere in the area pre-cruise.
 Where does Athos suggest?

-Athos recommends the Hotel Particulier in Beziers Centre.
-It is an elegant and recently refurbished 1800’s town house.
-It can be booked directly with the hotel owners themselves either on their own website or by telephone.
+Athos recommends: Hotel Particulier, In Situ, La Villa Guy in Beziers Centre.
+All have had recent updates or renovations are are accessible to the town centre.
+All can be booked directly with the hotel owners themselves either on their own website or by telephone.
 If you’d like Athos to ring on your behalf to book, please email us and say the word!

-My husband uses a CPAP machine at night.
-Is there a bedside plug, and which adaptors will we need?
+My husband/wife/travel companion uses a CPAP machine at night.
+Is there an accessible bedside plug, and which adaptors will we need?

 Yes!
 There have been many CPAP machines brought onboard the Athos.
 We have silent night-time running generators for important machines like CPAPs and air-conditioning!
 CPAP’s can plug directly beside the beds.
 The Athos has 220v electrics throughout, which means that machines will need the european plug-end adaptor only, but not the 220-110v adaptor, that is usually part of the machine itself.